mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/open-source-attribution/index.md

 render: mustache
 ---

-The table below lists the third party open source software which is provided by D2iQ&reg; in connection with Konvoy&trade;.
+The table below lists the third party open source software which is provided by D2iQ&reg; in connection with Konvoy&trade; version 1.3.

 |Dependency                 |Version                             |License                                                                                                           |
 |---------------------------|------------------------------------|------------------------------------------------------------------------------------------------------------------|